DericWmy/HuME/README.md

 ***
 ## 1.3 Dataset Statistics
 We divided the experimental data into training, validation, and test sets in a ratio of 80%:10%:10%, ensuring a consistent distribution of positive and negative samples.
-All statistics of this data set are shown in the table
+All statistics of this data set are shown in the table.

  Dataset  | Train  | Valid  | Test  | Total
  ---- | ----- | ------ | ------ | ------